Regularity of limit sets of Anosov representations: Introduction

-In fact, Theorem \ref{thm:main} is a consequence of a more general theorem, see Theorem \ref{thm:main_body}, that is stated using \emph{$\rho$-controlled subsets} $M\subset\Pb(\Rb^d)$, of which the $1$-limit set of $\rho$ is an example, see Definition \ref{def:controlled}.
+In fact, Theorem \ref{thm:main} is a consequence of a more general theorem, see Theorem~\ref{thm:main_body}, that is stated using \emph{$\rho$-controlled subsets} $M\subset\Pb(\Rb^d)$, of which the $P_1$-limit set of $\rho$ is an example, see Definition \ref{def:controlled}.
 In the main body of our paper, all our results will be stated for $\rho$-controlled subsets.
 These statements are stronger than the results we mention in this introduction, but are more technical to state.

 We also investigate the extent to which the converse of Theorem \ref{thm:main} holds.
-In general, there are $1$-Anosov representations $\rho$ whose $1$-limit set are $C^\infty$-submanifolds of $\Pb(\Rb^d)$, but for which ($\dagger$) in Theorem \ref{thm:main} does not hold, see Example~\ref{ex:surface_bad_example}.
-However, we prove that when $\Gamma$ is a surface group and $\rho$ is irreducible, the conditions in Theorem~\ref{thm:main} are both necessary and sufficient.
+In general, there are $P_1$-Anosov representations $\rho$ whose $P_1$-limit set are $C^\infty$-submanifolds of $\Pb(\Rb^d)$, but for which ($\dagger$) in Theorem \ref{thm:main} does not hold, see Examples \ref{ex:irred_bad_example} and~\ref{ex:surface_bad_example}.
+However, we prove that when $\Gamma$ is virtually a surface group and $\rho$ is irreducible, the conditions in Theorem~\ref{thm:main} are both necessary and sufficient.